mlrun/mlrun/docs/concepts/decorators-and-auto-logging.md

 - plot
 - result

-If you decide to use only the name without the type, the following mapping will be used:
+If you use only the name without the type, the following mapping is used:

 | python type              | Artifact type |
 |--------------------------|---------------|